Signal-No-5/klima-api/README_PIPELINE.md

 It implements the **Medallion Architecture**, which organizes data transformations into three distinct stages:

-* **🟫 Bronze Stage – Raw ingestion**
+* **🥉 Bronze Stage – Raw ingestion**
   - Collects unmodified data from APIs and other external sources.
-  - Serves as a single source of truth for raw observations.
+  - Serves as the single source of truth for raw observations.

-* **⬜ Silver Stage – Cleaned and standardized assets**
+* **🥈 Silver Stage – Cleaned and standardized assets**
   - Transforms and normalizes bronze data into structured tables.
   - Ensures data consistency through standardized schemas and validation.

-* **🟨 Gold Stage – Aggregated and analytical outputs**
+* **🥇 Gold Stage – Aggregated and analytical outputs**
-  - Merges silver assets into higher-level insights such as risk levels, alert triggers, and reports for LGUs and citizens.
+  - Merges silver assets into higher-level insights that fuel downstream systems.
+  - Powers alerts, dashboards, and reports that inform decisions and raise public awareness.

+Together, these stages form KLIMA’s data lifecycle — a continuous flow of **collection → transformation → action**.

 ### 🧩 Asset-Oriented Design